alexander-russell/folder-searcher/README.md

 2. Go to the .json file specified in the error message
 3. Change the value of Path from `"PATH_TO_YOUR_FOLDER"` to your chosen folder path.
 Like the error code says, make sure you escape backslashes, as .json will try to interpret them.
 For example, my path is `C:\Users\<user>\Desktop`, so in my Config.json file I write `"C:\\Users\\<user>\\Desktop"` as the value for the `Path` property.

 Thats all you need to do to get it running.
 To use it, run `Search-Folder`.
 It should start building the index.
 When the "REBUILDING" status disappears, it's ready to use and results should start to appear.
+There's some more configuration you could do in Advanced Setup below.

+## Usage

+Once installed and setup, to use the module you just need to run the command `Search-Folder` to open the search dialogue.
+You can optionally start it with an initial query like `Search-Folder -QueryContent "my search query"`, but this isn't necessary.
+If no initial query is provided, the program will open in *Insert Mode*, ready to get the query from keyboard input.

+Once the dialogue is open, basic usage involves:

+* Enter insert mode by pressing "I".
+A cursor should appear in the search box, you can now edit your query.
+Navigate with the arrow keys and exit *Insert Mode* with `Enter` or `Escape`.

+* Navigate results with the array keys, open the selected result with `Enter`.
+If you hold `Shift`, you'll open the parent folder of the selected item.
+If you hold `Ctrl`, the search dialogue will stay open, otherwise it will close.

+For more information on usage (there's several more keybindings, and a small command interface for extra function), see the built-in help page in PowerShell.
+If available, you can access it with `Get-Help Search-Folder`.

 ## Advanced setup